oracle-livelabs/database/sharding/raft23ai/advanced-use-cases/advanced-use-cases.md

 1. We will add another shard named SHARD4 to this setup and see the redistribution happens for the RUs.
-Run in the terminal as **oracle** user to Create SHARD4 database container
+Run in the terminal window logged in as **oracle** user to Create SHARD4 database container

     ```
     <copy>